-But to encourage this greater intensity of use, it is crucial that licensees are obliged to use advanced techniques to increase spectrum capacity.
+But to encourage this greater intensity of use, it is crucial that regulators consider whether licensees should be obliged to use advanced techniques to increase spectrum capacity.
 Consequently, the spectrum-audit process must include not only an analysis of who has a license to what spectrum, but also an understanding of what that spectrum is being used for.
 We understand that measurement of spectrum efficiency is difficult and that different measurements are necessary for different services.
 But measurement of spectrum efficiency in land mobile services (including cellular services) is achievable with known techniques that can, in fact, identify potential solutions for improved spectral efficiency in that service.